jemmy512/book-notes/linux/linux-core.md

      * @node into the waitqueue via WRITE_ONCE(prev->next, node) below.*/ smp_wmb();

-    /* Publish the updated tail.
+/* 10.
+Publish our tail
      * We have already touched the queueing cacheline; don't bother with
      * pending stuff.
      *